Ex-Texas Star WR Limas Sweed Has Brain Disorders, Blames Concussions

 Fans of football have long heard news about how concussions and head injury caused in the sport can cause brain damage.
 In fact, many who watch teams in the National Football League are aware of the many rule changes that have since been imposed on the game by the league to help reduce the possibilities for players to experience those kinds of serious injuries.
 However, every so often, football fans will still hear about statements made in the media by former players alleging that their time in the sport caused them to have some sort of damaging head injury.
-When those types of announcements are made, an occasional former player may follow-up with a lawsuit filed against the league.
+When those types of announcements are made, an occasional former player may follow up with a lawsuit filed against the league.

 However, these types of injury lawsuits aren’t just limited to the NFL alone.
 Occasionally, the NCAA runs into similar issues, dealing with injuries suffered by college players.
 Recently, one former NCAA player who was also a star player at the University of Texas, Limas Sweed, filed a lawsuit against the NCAA.
 In the lawsuit, Sweed claims he is struggling with serious brain disorders because of head injuries that he experienced while he was playing college football, according to TMZ.
 Now, Sweed is suing the league for $5 million.